Your Ultimate Daytona Beach Itinerary: Things to Do, See, and Experience

 Another local chain that started in Winter Park is Jimmy Hulas.
 It’s one of my favorite taco spots, but my nephew loved their burgers!
 So if you are in the mood for tacos or burgers at a casual place, head to Jimmy Hulas!

-Racing’s North Turn is on the beach, but I had heard it was closing.
-However, maybe they recovered because it’s still open.
+Racing’s North Turn is on the beach.
 I’ve never been impressed by the food any time I’ve gone, but I haven’t been in recent years, so it could have improved!

 Aunt Catfish’s On the River is a local favorite.
 Again, it’s on the intracoastal, and I’ve enjoyed eating here, though it’s been a while since my last visit!